 FireEye (FEYE) Gets a Buy Rating from Robert W. Baird

-Robert W. Baird analyst Jonathan Ruykhaver maintained a Buy rating on FireEye (FEYE) on January 29 and set a price target of $23.00.
-The company’s shares closed last Monday at $16.14.
+Robert W. Baird analyst Jonathan Ruykhaver maintained a Buy rating on FireEye (FEYE) today and set a price target of $23.00.
+The company’s shares closed last Monday at $16.00.

-FireEye has an analyst consensus of Moderate Buy, with a price target consensus of $20.43.
+Currently, the analyst consensus on FireEye is a Moderate Buy with an average price target of $20.43.

 See today’s analyst top recommended stocks >>